 Federal Direct Subsidized Loan is a government loan that is based on need.
-The current interest rate is 3.4 percent with a 1 percent fee.
 The government pays the interest on the loan while you are enrolled in college at least half time.
 The amount listed on your award letter is the maximum amount you can receive based on your specific need level and your year in college.

 Federal Direct Unsubsidized Loan is a government loan that is not based on need.
-The current interest rate for is 6.8 percent with a 1 percent fee.
 Any student, regardless of need, can receive an unsubsidized loan.
 Students are responsible for paying the interest while they are enrolled in school, or it can be deferred with the principle amount.
 The amount listed on your award letter is the maximum amount you can receive based on your your year in college.

 Federal Work-Study is a need-based federal aid program that provides eligible students with the opportunity to work part time while in school.
 Being awarded work-study does not guarantee a job on campus or a specific amount of earnings.
 Job openings for students are at acu.edu/work.
 These jobs are available to all students whether you have been awarded work-study or not.

-Federal Direct PLUS is a loan for parents of undergraduate dependent students with a fixed interest rate of 7.9 percent with a 4 percent fee.
+Federal Direct PLUS is a loan for parents of undergraduate dependent students.
 This loan is based on a parent’s credit worthiness.
 Parents can borrow up to the cost of attendance minus any other financial aid the student has received.
 Your award letter presents you with an estimated amount that can be borrowed as part of your payment options.

 Your award letter also provides you with information about the cost of attending ACU.
 The estimated direct cost for a new full-time student living on campus is detailed along with an estimated amount owed after subtracting the total aid you have been awarded.
 It is important to understand the following as you consider your cost of attending ACU:

-Direct Costs – These costs refer to tuition, fees, room and board costs (if you live on campus).
+Direct Costs – These costs refer to tuition, fees, housing and meal plan costs (if you live on campus).
 These are the actual charges you can expect to see billed to the student account by ACU.

 Indirect Costs – These are additional expenses that are determined as necessary to attend a university.
 They include books and supplies, transportation and miscellaneous expenses.
 These expenses may vary with each student.
 If you live at home or off campus, the cost of living expenses is included in your cost of attendance instead of room and board.